monsenanna/CQAutomater/README.md

 # WARNING:
-Auto-WB will work correctly only if you've enabled your username on website: https://cosmosquest.net/enable.php I really don't recommend using auto-WB feature without username enabled as this will probably cause you attack way too many times.
+Auto-WB will work correctly only if you've enabled your username on website: https://cosmosquest.net/enable.php I really don't recommend using auto-WB feature without username enabled as this will probably cause you to attack way too many times.

 # How to get Authentication Ticket and Kong ID: